Mooney Lab @ University of Southern California

 We are glad you are interested in joining us!

-I make every effort to create an inclusive lab environment where lab members not only learn the science but also are excited about the future of science.
+We are an inclusive lab.
+I support my students and believe they all deserve an oppurtunity to be in computational biology.
+The Mooney lab is a space where lab members not only learn the science but also are excited about the future of science.
 There are no required pre-requisites for joining the lab and lab members may come from any background.
 In the Mooney lab, most projects will include coding for genetic data analysis, some mathematics, simulation, and data visualization.
 Most of all, I want students to learn relevant skills for the next step in their career, in a lab where they feel like science is a place where they can grow and thrive.

 Postdoctoral researchers